uwplse/szalinski/README.md

 NOTE: Our tool has significantly improved since the PLDI deadline.
-As a result, for several case studies, the numbers in the last three columns of the table are lower (hence better in this case) that what is reported in the paper.
+As a result, for several case studies, the numbers in the last three columns of the table are lower (hence better in this case) than what is reported in the paper.